NiranjanS8/snapurl/ARCHITECTURE.md

 2. Backend validates provider and normalizes email
 3. Existing active reset codes for that user are invalidated
 4. Backend generates a unique 6-digit reset code
-5. Code is stored with expiry
+5. The code is hashed using HmacSHA256 with a pepper, and the hash is stored with expiry
 6. If SMTP is enabled, code is sent by email
 7. User submits code + new password
 8. Backend verifies code, expiry, and unused state